 As the world warms, heat stress will harm economic productivity and worsen inequality across Asia.
-ADB should play a more active role in stimulating green cooling innovation, writes Sindra Sharma-Khushal.
+Asian Development Bank should play a more active role in stimulating green cooling innovation, writes Sindra Sharma-Khushal.

 Sustainable cooling is a vital component of Asia’s clean energy and sustainable development ambitions, not least because cooling needs are skyrocketing across the region and will rise even faster as climate change accelerates.

 The problem is that cooling is energy intensive.
 In Southeast Asia, space cooling is forecast to account for 30 per cent of peak electricity demand by 2040.
 A similar trend will likely emerge in South Asia, where extreme heat is predicted to become commonplace even at 1.5degrees Celsius of warming.

 The Asian Development Bank (ADB) has begun to recognise the challenge of cooling’s hunger for energy, and opportunities to make it more efficient.
 ADB’s evaluation of its energy policy and program for the period 2009 to 2019 stated last year that there is growing demand for cooling across Asia, noting that 45 per cent of global electricity demand will be for cooling purposes by 2050.